FraMecca/torchat/README.md

 #### Client

 Clients are independent of the daemon.
+To work properly, a "basic" client must be:
+ * Capable of sending messages though sockets
+ * Capable of parsing a JSON structure

-Currently a small curses python client is provided.
+Currently a small python client is provided.
+It is based on curses, specifically on this abstraction (https://github.com/calzoneman/python-chatui.git).

 #### JSON